ormandi/Gossip-Learning-Framework/README.md

 * __types of evaluation__
   * 0-1 error: `gossipLearning.evaluators.ZeroOneError`
   * mean absolute error: `gossipLearning.evaluators.MAError`
+  * ...

-We assume that the training and evaluation datasets, are presented in [SVMLight format](http://svmlight.joachims.org/).
-The result will be printed on the std. output and the comments on the std. error.
+We assume that the training and evaluation datasets are presented in [SVMLight format](http://svmlight.joachims.org/).
+The result will be printed on the standard output and the comments on the standard error channel.

 * __understanding the results__: